Our Mission

 3

-Bring these domestic, national, and international concerns before the US Church and US legislative bodies for positive action.
+Bring these domestic, national, and international concerns before the U.S.

 Goals & Objectives

-• 4.
-To solicit funds for the various activities that NEFFCON-IE will undertake in fulfillment of its mission and its purpose.
+4. To solicit funds for the various activities that NEFFCON-IE will undertake in fulfillment of its mission and its purpose.a) Actively nurture and pursue funding sources and donors. b) Launch annual fundraising drives and solicit monetary and non-monetary donations for various activities of NEFFCON-IE.

 Standing Committees